 Such education can result in enabling individuals to respect their neighbors, fellow citizens, the immediate environment and their overall environment Biography Biography.
-An enlightened person Ancient Wisdom to Modern Management- by Satish Kumar Singh has 10 characteristics.
+An enlightened person has 10 characteristics.
 These are: "Satisfaction, restraint, gentleness, respect for the property of others, purity, self-control, wisdom, philosophical wisdom, truth and patience."